babelfish-for-postgresql/babelfish_project_website/_usage/mvu.md

 ## Babelfish Major Version Upgrade

 Babelfish for PostgreSQL now supports major version upgrade (MVU).
 The upgrade is composed of two main steps.
 You first perform a major version upgrade on the PostgreSQL server to upgrade it to the target version.
 And, then you update all Babelfish extensions to the target version.
-Currently, the Babelfish for PostgreSQL only supports upgrade using the `pg_upgrade` module.
+Currently, Babelfish for PostgreSQL only supports upgrade using the `pg_upgrade` module.
 Other upgrade methods such as `dump`/`restore` and replication are not supported.

 ## Naming Conventions